photoprism/photoprism/README.md

 It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
 Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.

 *Note: This software is under active development.
 There is no stable release yet.
-You're welcome to leave a star to show your interest.*
+Please leave a star if you think this is useful and ask if you have any questions.*

 The final release will contain the following features (tested as a proof-of-concept):